Seeing a West End show in London needn't break the bank. Here are some tips on how to score cheap London theater tickets.

 10 of 12

-The Islington Pleasance has been open since 1995 and has a wide range of productions from established names and new talent.
-There's comedy too as well as family-suitable shows.
+The Islington Pleasance has been open since 1995 and has a wide range of productions starring established names and new talent.
+There's comedy too as well as family-friendly shows.

 11 of 12